 The exhibition comprised of four rooms, which were titled to reflect different areas and concepts of Tsai’s working practice: ‘East and West’, ‘Human Nature’, ‘Beauty in Decay’ and ‘Future Past’.
 Also part of the show was a psychedelic video work which invited viewers to make a visual journey into the artist’s mind.
 The dazzling animation with its flashy aesthetics demonstrated how painting is perceived in Chinese culture where an artwork is seen as an intellectual journey.

 Warmly received by both the general public and the press, the exhibition was part of an ongoing program that sees MMOMA look to strengthen the cultural relationship between Russia and China and familiarise Moscow audiences with contemporary Asian art and culture.
-In 2012 the museum held the exhibition ‘The New Directions: Young Contemporary Artists’ and in 2014 showcased work by Xu Zhen.

 'Jacky Tsai has made traditional Chinese crafts speak the universal language of contemporary art.'
 Vasili Zurabovich Tsereteli, Executive director of MMOMA said of the exhibition,